The 7 Cursed Objects You Should Never Take Home From Hawaii

 If you take nothing else from this article, take this.

 A heiau is a sacred Hawaiian temple.
-Stone platforms, walls, enclosures – ancient structures built with ceremony and prayer, found on every Hawaiian island.
+Stone platforms, walls, enclosures.
+Ancient structures built with ceremony and prayer, found on every Hawaiian island.
 Many are still active sacred sites maintained by Hawaiian families.
-Not historic.
-Not archaeological.
-Active.

-In Hawaiian tradition, stones are featured in shrines as manifestations of ‘aumakua (family guardians), akua (deities) and ‘uhane (spirits).
+In Hawaiian tradition, stones are featured in shrines as manifestations of ‘aumakua (family guardians), akua (deities), and ‘uhane (spirits).

 The stones that make up a heiau were placed deliberately, with full ceremony.
 They’re not decorative.
 They’re functional in the spiritual sense.